AdobeDocs/workfront.it-IT/help/quicksilver/maestro/records/edit-records.md

    Oppure

-   Fare clic all&#39;interno di un campo modificabile nella pagina Dettagli per modificare le informazioni.
+   Fare clic all&#39;interno di un campo modificabile nella pagina Dettagli per modificare le informazioni. <!--Your changes are saved automatically.-->

    ![](assets/more-menu-options-from-record-details-page.png) <!--ensure the options have not changed or been renamed-->

-1. Clic **Salva modifiche**. <!--logged a bug for this - this needs to be "Save"-->
+1. Clic **Salva modifiche**. <!--Eliminate this step when we release the new Details box in the table with the Details page.
+Add above that the saves are automatic-->